 • Not translate a co-op assignment into a full-time position, encouraging a student to settle for less education

-• To fully participate in the evaluation process (setting a personal learning plan for the co-op student, participating in the work site visit and completing the employer evaluation form)
+• To fully participate in the evaluation process (setting a personal learning plan with the co-op student, participating in the work site visit and completing the employer evaluation form)

 It is the institution’s responsibility to: